florjus blog

 But I imagine sorcerers and cyclops are involved.

-Gray Poplar (Populus Canascens) Bark
+Gray Poplar (Populus Canascens) Bark I

 Cat Eye Cyclops

-Gray Poplar (Populus Canascens) Bark 2
+Gray Poplar (Populus Canascens) Bark II

 Double Stacked Cat Eye Cyclops

-Gray Poplar (Populus Canascens) Bark 3
+Gray Poplar (Populus Canascens) Bark III

 Snake Iris Cyclops